Updating SL1

 The System Updates page (System > Tools > Updates) allows you to update the software on your SL1 appliances.

-After the software update is staged, you can deploy the software.
+After the software update is staged, you can run preupgrade checks and then deploy the software.

 To apply updates to an existing Data Collector, that Data Collector must be a member of a Collector Group.
 In some SL1 systems, users might have to create a Collector Group for a single Data Collector before applying updates.